-Insurance Coverage: Many major insurance plans no longer cover Istalol starting in 2016.
+Insurance Coverage: Many major insurance plans no longer cover Istalol.
 Learn More

 What should I watch for?

 Visit your doctor or health care professional for regular exams.
 Ask your doctor or health care professional if you should continue to use this medicine if you injure your eyes, get an eye infection, or need eye surgery.

 You may get drowsy or dizzy.
 Do not drive, use machinery, or do anything that requires mental alertness until you know how this medication affects you.
 To reduce the risk of dizzy or fainting spells, do not sit or stand up quickly.